 The filling for this low-carb pie is no-bake.
 And, the taste was just what I was looking for!

-For a true no-bake pie, you could use a crust that requires no baking.
+For a true no-bake keto key lime pie, you could use a crust that requires no baking like a pecan crust or one make with low-carb graham crackers.
 You could probably just mix up some melted butter, almond flour, sweetener, and maybe a bit of cinnamon then press it into a pie plate.

 Want to try a few more easy low-carb dessert pies?
 Here's some of my favorites: